 Bone damage.
-If your lung cancer spreads to the bones in your spine and causes damage there, your doctor may suggest that you take special drugs that treat bone pain and help make your bones stronger at the same time.
+If lung cancer spreads to the bones in your spine and causes damage there, your doctor may suggest that you take special drugs that treat bone pain and help make your bones stronger at the same time.
 These medicines include:

 Tumor-related pain.
 To treat your back pain, your doctor may need to treat the cancer that has spread from your lungs to your spine.
 This treatment could include:

 - Radiation therapy to make the tumor in your spine smaller

 - Surgery to repair your bones or make them stronger